1995parham/no-sanction/README.md

 ## Repositories

 Github is an awesome place to code, share and review them.
-It has support Iran without any problem right now.
+It supports Iran without any problem right now.

 ## Container Registry